yolkarian/graaf/README.md

 and computer networks.
 As such, graph algorithms are used in many applications, including route planning, network analysis, and data mining.

-Graaf: A Lightweight, Header-Only C++20 Graph Library
+Graaf: A Lightweight, Header-Only C++ 17 Graph Library

 **Key Features**: